 was published on 16 April 2020.

-In Scotland only. there is an increase in the Council Tax Reduction earnings disregard to take account of the temporary increase in the Working Tax Credit basic element.
+In Scotland only. there was an increase in the Council Tax Reduction earnings disregard to take account of the temporary increase in the Working Tax Credit basic element.
 Regulations here.

 This ends 4 April 2021.